-The fate of the kicked binary depends on the amplitude of the kick velocity with respect to the orbital velocity in the binary system ( $v{orb}$ ) and the escape velocity in the gravitational potential of the parent galaxy ( $v{esc}$ ).
-If the final velocity attained by the binary system ( $v{sys}$ ) exceeds the escape velocity, the binary will become unbound to its parent galaxy.
-On the other hand, if the kick velocity is too large with respect to the orbital velocity in the binary system, it will be destroyed by the kick (e.g. Brandt & Podsiadlowski 1995).
-Due to this selection effect, the average system velocities of LMXBs are expected to be smaller than for isolated neutron stars.
+The fate of a kicked binary depends on the amplitude of the kick velocity with respect to the orbital velocity in the binary system ($v{\rm orb}$) and the escape velocity in the gravitational potential of the parent galaxy ($v{\rm esc}$).
+If the final velocity attained by the binary system ($v{\rm sys}$) exceeds the escape velocity, the binary will become unbound from its parent galaxy.
+On the other hand, if the kick velocity is too large with respect to the orbital velocity in the binary system, it will be destroyed by the kick (e.g., Brandt & Podsiadlowski 1995).
+Because of this selection effect, the average system velocities of LMXBs are expected to be smaller than for isolated neutron stars.

 Brandt & Podsiadlowski (1995) studied the effect of the supernova kick on the binary system.
-Assuming that the birth velocities of neutron stars are distributed according to Lyne & Lorimer (1994) with the mean value of 450 km/s, they concluded that LMXBs that remain bound after the supernova explosion have an average system velocity of $v{sys}$ = 180 ± 80 km s-1.
-The typical escape velocities of our sample galaxies are in the range of $v{\rm esc} \sim 250 - 1000 \,\rm km \, s^{-1}$ (Scott et al. 2009), larger than the average system velocity, therefore we should not expect that a significant fraction of LMXBs escape the parent galaxy, especially the more massive ones.
-Nevertheless, system velocities are comparable to the escape velocities, suggesting that natal kicks of the compact objects can significantly modify the spatial distribution of LMXBs in the galaxy, leading to its broadening as compared to the distribution of stars (Brandt & Podsiadlowski 1995).
+Assuming that the birth velocities of neutron stars are distributed according to Lyne & Lorimer (1994) with the mean value of 450 km/s, they concluded that LMXBs that remain bound after the supernova explosion have an average system velocity of $v{\rm sys} = 180 \pm$ 80 km s-1.
+The typical escape velocities of our sample galaxies are in the range of $250 - 1000 \text{ km s}^{-1}$ (Scott et al. 2009), larger than the average system velocity, therefore we should not expect a significant fraction of LMXBs to escape the parent galaxy, especially the more massive ones.
+Nevertheless, the system velocities are comparable to the escape velocities, suggesting that natal kicks of the compact objects can significantly modify the spatial distribution of LMXBs in the galaxy, leading to its broadening compared to the distribution of stars (Brandt & Podsiadlowski 1995).
 However, this does not explain the observed dependence on the stellar mass.
-Indeed, assuming that the stellar mass is a proxy to the total gravitating mass, we should expect that the effect of kicks is stronger in the lower mass galaxies, opposite to what is observed.
+Assuming that the stellar mass is a proxy to the total gravitating mass, we should expect that the effect of kicks is stronger in the lower mass galaxies, the opposite of what is observed.

-However, it has been suggested that the birth velocity distribution of Galactic radio pulsar population has a bimodal structure, with the low velocity peak at $\approx 90$ km/s and the high velocity peak at $\approx 500$ km/s and the population roughly equally divided between the two components (Arzoumanian et al. 2002).
-The bimodal distribution of the natal kicks will result in the similarly bimodal velocity distribution of LMXBs (e.g., Repetto et al. 2012).
+It has been suggested, however, that the birth velocity distribution of the Galactic radio pulsar population has a bimodal structure, with three-dimensional dispersions of the Gaussian components ~ 90 km/s and ~ 500 km/s and the population roughly equally divided into the two components (Arzoumanian et al. 2002).
+The bimodal distribution of the natal kicks will result in the similar bimodal velocity distribution of LMXBs (e.g., Repetto et al. 2012).
 Thus, one may expect that the lower velocity component remains bound in galaxies of any mass from our sample.
 The fate of the high velocity component, however, depends on the gravitational mass of the galaxy.
-In the higher mass galaxies it will remain bound but would be (much) broader distributed than stars, due to much larger average velocity, thus giving rise to the excess of X-ray sources in the galactic outskirts.
-In the case of the lower mass galaxies, with the escape velocity $\leq 500$ km/s, the majority of the high velocity systems will escape the galaxy and no extended halo of LMXBs will appear.
+In the higher mass galaxies it will remain bound but would be much more widely distributed than stars, because of the much larger average velocity, thus giving rise to the excess of X-ray sources in the galactic outskirts.
+In the case of the lower mass galaxies the majority of the high velocity systems will escape the galaxy and no extended halo of LMXBs will appear.